-Licences are used for a wide range of things, including software, books, and other intellectual property.
-In the case of books, a licence may be granted by the author or publisher to allow someone else to print, publish, or sell copies of the work.
-Licences may also be granted to allow translation into other languages, or to create derivative works.
+Licences cover a broad range of entities, including software, books, and other forms of intellectual property.
+For instance, an author or publisher may grant a licence allowing another party to print, publish, or sell copies of the book.
+Licences can also be issued to translate or create derivative works into different languages.

 – Driving a vehicle

 Copyrighted materials like books, films, and computer software can likewise necessitate licensing.
 Such licenses outline duration and geographical coverage while specifying whether commercial usage is permitted.

 Overall, licences protect owners’ intellectual property rights by ensuring appropriate compensation for their work and enabling control over its usage.
 In the context of books specifically, valid licences fulfill several crucial purposes: